Submit to only one journal at a time

 Whether the same is true for submission to conferences is a bit of a grey area.
 One would certainly not submit the same paper to half a dozen conferences.
 Submitting a paper to two conferences is usually condoned, although not always officially sanctioned, especially if the expected audience at both conferences is quite different.

 The other end of the process - duplicate publication in two different journals - is a definite no-no in the academic world.
 It is a bit like being married to two people at the same time.
-Of course sometimes articles are reprinted in other languages or in book collections, but this involves open negotiation and copyright payments (the analogy with marriages obviously stops here!).
-Of course once an article is published, you are usually allowed to “publish” some version of it on other fora, such as Researchgate, Academia.edu, your university repository or your own academic website.
-But that’s a story for another blog.
+Of course sometimes articles are reprinted in other languages or in book collections, but this involves open and transparent negotiation as well as copyright payments (the analogy with marriages obviously stops here!).
+And yes, once an article is published, you are usually allowed to “publish” some version of it on other fora, such as Researchgate, Academia.edu, your university repository or your own academic website.
+But that’s a story for another blogpost.